-The City's overarching goals for all Facilities and related projects undertaken as part of the BBJ Program, including new Facilities and Early Works, such as dismantle and swing space projects, are described below.
+The City's overarching goals for all component projects undertaken as part of the BBJ Program, including new Facilities and Early Works, such as dismantle and swing space projects, are described below.

 - The design and construction of the new Facilities must be grounded in dignity and respect through offering spaces dedicated to promoting better connections to families, attorneys, courts, medical and mental health care, education, therapeutic programming, and service providers.
 These Facilities must enable effective and tailored programming, provide appropriate housing for those with medical and mental health needs, and facilitate enhanced opportunities for stable reentry into the community. - 2.
 The design and construction of the new Facilities and related projects of the BBJ Program must provide a safe, humane, secure, and efficient environment for all those who work, visit, or are in custody within these Facilities. - 3.
-The design and construction of the new Facilities and related projects must be beacons of exemplary public architecture that thoughtfully respond to the urban context, contribute positively to the character of the surrounding neighborhood and streetscape, and serve as civic assets for all New Yorkers. - 4.
+The design and construction of the new Facilities and related projects must be beacons of exemplary public architecture that thoughtfully respond to the urban context, contribute positively to the character of the surrounding neighborhood and streetscape, and serve as civic assets for all New Yorkers.
+Refer to the Center for Active Design's Civic Design Guidelines, on creating well-designed public spaces. - 4.
 The design and construction of the new Facilities must strive to relate to the city it is in and create a sense of place for the citizens it serves.
 As good civic architecture, the Facilities must be welcoming and inclusive, serving all regardless of ability, race, creed, or gender.
 The Facilities must embody a generative spirit that does not stagnate on a fixed identity and is uplifting rather than authoritative, empowering the people and community it serves. - 5.
-The provision of exceptional design based on the thoughtful engagement with City agencies and community partners. - 6.
-The construction and related operations must minimize impacts to neighboring properties and facilities and the community at large; achieve dust and noise mitigation standards that exceed minimum regulatory thresholds.
+The provision of exceptional design based on thoughtful engagement with City agencies and community partners. - 6.
+The construction and related operations must minimize impacts to neighboring properties, facilities, and the community at large; achieve dust and noise mitigation standards that exceed minimum regulatory thresholds. - 7.
+The provision of site safety in and around all Project sites. - 8.
+The optimization of overall operations and maintenance efficiency.

 NYC BBJ PROGRAM 1.
-EXECUTIVE SUMMARY 9
+EXECUTIVE SUMMARY 7

-- 7. The provision of site safety in and around all Project sites. - 8.
-The optimization of overall operations and maintenance efficiency. - 9.
-Completion of all Projects is within budget and on schedule. - 10.
-Innovative solutions are proactively implemented to accelerate the Project schedule while controlling cost and maintaining quality and safety. - 11.
+- 9. Project completion is within budget and on schedule. - 10.
+Proactively seek out innovative solutions to accelerate the Project schedule while controlling cost and maintaining quality and safety. - 11.
 The provision of robust minority- and women-owned business enterprise participation. - 12.
 The exemplification of the City's principles of Project Excellence, including excellence in design, construction, and project delivery.